aridjayarecipes/cutesrecipes.web.app/content/post/2167-steps-to-make-homemade-pumpkin-buns.md

 1. Very tasty and healthy.good for kids tiffin. you can keep these buns for 2/3days.

 Pumpkin buns are a tasty super soft buns.
 These buns are definitely a treat!
-I don&#39;t know what&#39;s the best bit about these buns, making or We cook the pieces of the famous orange pumpkin with the thick skin still on, in water with bit of salt, like.
+I don't know what's the best bit about these buns, making or We cook the pieces of the famous orange pumpkin with the thick skin still on, in water with bit of salt, like.
 Pumpkin provides you with endless possibilities.
 There are literally hundreds of ways this gourd can The addition of mashed pumpkin jazzes up these buns with such a beautiful, au naturel sunshine.

 So that's going to wrap this up for this special food pumpkin buns recipe.
 Thank you very much for your time.
 I am sure you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to save this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!